Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/09 Chapter-7 Argynvostholt.md

 ### Special Delivery

 This encounter occurs while the characters are inside Argynvostholt.
-Those who have a passive Wisdom (Perception) score of 11 or higher hear the clopping of horse hooves and the crunch of wagon wheels on gravel.
+Those who have a passive Wisdom ([[/5.
+Mechanics/Rules/Skills.md#Perception\|Perception]]) score of 11 or higher hear the clopping of horse hooves and the crunch of wagon wheels on gravel.

 A cart pulled by a [[5.
 Mechanics/Bestiary/Beast/Draft Horse.md\|draft horse]] and driven by a mad Vistana named Kolya (CN male human [[5.
 Mechanics/Bestiary/Humanoid/Vistana Bandit (COS).md\|bandit]]) stops in front of the mansion.
 After relieving himself on the statue of Argynvost (area Q1), Kolya untethers the horse and rides back to the Vistani camp outside Vallaki (chapter 5, area N9), leaving the cart and its cargo: a plain wooden coffin.